International Health Services - Graduate Degrees*

-*Note: ALL international students MUST have health insurance through Trine University.
+*Note: ALL international students in F-1 must have health insurance through Trine University.
 Waivers will only be provided for sponsored students.
 Individual and private insurance plan purchased by student DOES NOT qualify for a waiver.

 The following Trine University Student Immunization record must be printed, completed, signed by your doctor, and returned to the Health Center before you can register for classes.
 Please keep a copy for your records.

 - All incoming students are required to have a completed immunization record (linked above) on file with the Trine Health Center.